josephdviviano/script-it/README.md

     float_variable=${3}
     int_variable=${4}

-When your scriptuit module is executed, the values selected will be assigned to the BASH variables here.
+When your script-it module is executed, the values selected will be assigned to the BASH variables here.
 The number of, and names of, these variables should match those in the usage line.

 **module anatomy**